nomomo/Video-Element-Recorder-Userscript/README.md

 ffmpeg -y -i %inputFileName%.webm -analyzeduration 2147483647 -probesize 2147483647 -c:v copy -start_at_zero -copyts %outputFileName%.mp4
 ```

+## To-Do

+- Post-processing with ffmpeg.wasm
+- Record a certain amount of video clip even before clicking the record button(time shifting)

 ## Contributing

 Contributions are welcome!
 If you have ideas for improvements or additional features, please fork this repository and submit a pull request.